YuSugihara/Shindan/README.md

 ## What is ViiR?

-ViiR is a pipeline to quickly identify a causal plant virus in the field.
+ViiR is a software for "Virus Identification Independent of Reference sequences".

 ## Installation
 ### Dependencies